bmpi-dev/Out-of-the-Box-CodeServer/README.md

    Azure VM is only supported right now because the author is an Azure user.
 Any PRs to support other clouds are welcome.

    __NOTE__:
-      - Automatic deallocation doesn't work if you connect to Code-Server from iPad.
+      - Automatic deallocation doesn't work if you **connect to Code-Server from iPad**.
 Please see [the issue of Code-Server](https://github.com/cdr/code-server/issues/2061).
-      - Automatic deallocation doesn't work if you computer sleep but the browser tab is not closed.
+      - Automatic deallocation doesn't work if you **computer sleep but the browser tab is not closed**.
 Please see [heartbeat file modify date keeps getting updated](https://github.com/cdr/code-server/issues/2112#issuecomment-813056958).
         - One way is to install Azure App on your phone and check if the VM is deallocated at any time (recommended).
         - Another way is to use the azure vm auto shutdown feature.
         - You can check connections between the browser and the code server with `sudo ss -tpn` in host machine.